 Anna Komnene would have us believe that the ship stopped at multiple ports on the voyage to Italy, where mourners showed up to pay their respects to the fallen crusader.
 Between stops, Bohemond was given food, drink, and—hopefully—some fresh ocean air.
 Nevertheless, whenever the ship drew near a port or another vessel was spotted, back into the coffin went Bohemond.

 One way or the other, Bohemond returned to Italy.
 According to Anna Komnene, he even wrote a grandiose letter to Emperor Alexios, claiming that he had risen from the dead.
 Yet, again, it must be stressed that most historians consider this entertaining account to be simply gossip.
-Bohemond, however, did indeed return to Italy in 1105 CE.
-Within the following few years, he was able to garner the military support of France and the religious backing of the pope, allowing him to launch another invasion against the Byzantine Empire in 1107 CE.
+Bohemond, however, did indeed return to Italy in 1105.
+Within the following few years, he was able to garner the military support of France and the religious backing of the pope, allowing him to launch another invasion against the Byzantine Empire in 1107.
 Bohemond would ultimately become a vassal of the Byzantine Empire, but he (and his dynasty that followed him) would long continue to rule in Antioch.

 Written by C. Keith Hansley.